Azure/azure-sdk-for-net/sdk/keyvault/Azure.Security.KeyVault.Keys/README.md

 ```

 ### Create a key asynchronously
-Synchronous APIs are identical to their asynchronous counterparts, but without the typical "Async" suffix for asynchronous methods.
+The asynchronous APIs are identical to their synchronous counterparts, but return with the typical "Async" suffix for asynchronous methods and return a Task.

 ```C# Snippet:CreateKeyAsync
 // Create a key of any type